Why am I craving sweets?

-Dr. Matthew Walker, neuroscientist and author behind the new book Why We Sleep, discovered that poor sleep actually lowers brain activity in our prefrontal cortex which is normally responsible for rational thinking and controlled decisions.
-On the other hand, our motivation and desire sections of our brain are amped up, meaning high-calorie, high-sugar foods become more desirable to us when sleeping less than 6 hours a night.
+Dr. Matthew Walker, neuroscientist, and author behind the new book Why We Sleep discovered that poor sleep actually lowers brain activity in our prefrontal cortex which is normally responsible for rational thinking and controlled decisions.
+On the other hand, the motivation and desire sections of our brain are amped up, meaning high-calorie, high-sugar foods become more desirable to us when sleeping less than 6 hours a night.

 When we’re stressed, we eat sugar.
 When we eat sugar, we get stressed.
 Ah, the vicious cycle.
 I’m sure we’ve all ate due to stress at some point.
 But, why are we craving sweets when we are stressed out?
 A lot of it has to do with your main stress hormone, called cortisol.